ClouDesire/docusaurus/docs/glossary.md

 A user that buys products in the Cloudesire Marketplace.

+## Deferred upgrade

+A user requested subscription upgrade (product version and/or billing items) which results in a resource downgrade.
+It will be applied and billed at the next billing period.

 ## Distributor

 An user role can manage catalogs of products resold by resellers.